spell00/BERNN_MSMS/README.md

 ## Install package
 `pip install -e .`

+## Other requirements
+The scripts should be run on a machine with a GPU that supports CUDA (which should be installed). <br/>
+To verify that CUDA is installed, run the command `nvidia-smi` on a terminal.
+If it is installed, the CUDA version shoud appear. </br>
+To verify that pyTorch is properly installed with CUDA support, run the

 ## Training scripts
 The main scripts for training models are located in src/dl/train. <br/>